To Anyone Who Wants to Conquer Their Limiting Beliefs But Can't Get Started

 DON’T muscle through and force yourself to push through your emotions.

 DON’T give up.

 Your action step is somewhere in the middle here.
 When I decided to rest more and stop wearing myself out with work, my inner voice told me that I was lazy and that I would never see success as a result.
 It also told me that I was a failure and that I’d always been unworthy of good things, which is why things weren’t going well for me.
 It even said that I might as well use my looks and marry a rich guy.

-Instead of distracting myself with things like food, booze, boys, and binge watching every murder show known to man to quiet these thoughts like I’d done in the past, I gave my inner critic an even bigger stage.
-I spoke the words it said to me outloud.
+Instead of distracting myself with things like food, booze, boys, and binge-watching every murder show known to man to quiet these thoughts as I’d done in the past, I gave my inner critic an even bigger stage.
+I spoke the words it said to me out loud.